-Nuclei are the preferred input for CUT&Tag workflows.
-However, the kit is also compatible with whole cells, adherent cells, tissues, cryopreserved samples, and cross-linked nuclei/cells.
-Below are guidelines for various sample types.
+The CUT&Tag kit is compatible with whole cells, adherent cells, tissues, cryopreserved samples, and cross-linked nuclei/cells.

 WHOLE CELLS

 Digitonin is a nonionic detergent used to permeabilize cell membranes.
 Because Digitonin is added to CUT&Tag assay buffers, whole cells are compatible with the protocol.
 However, additional modifications are required when using cells: